Tony Spiro

 Evaluate your API requirements

 What framework are you building in?
 Next.js, Nuxt, Astro, SvelteKit, mobile apps?
 Most headless CMS platforms work well with all of them via REST.
-If you have a specific need for GraphQL, that narrows the field: Contentful and Strapi support it; Cosmic does not.
+If you have a specific need for GraphQL, that narrows the field: Contentful, Strapi, and Hygraph support it; Cosmic does not.
+For framework-specific setup guides, see Cosmic with Next.js, Astro, or Nuxt.
+If you build in React, the React CMS guide covers the component patterns.

 Run the pricing math at scale